bethewarrior/SENTINEL/README.md

 # 🛰️ SENTINEL

-### *A real-time system monitor that talks to the runtime directly — zero imports, zero dependencies, zero build tools.*
+### *A real-time system health monitor that talks to the runtime directly — zero imports, zero dependencies, zero build tools.*

-A **system health sentinel** in **TypeScript** that monitors your machine, runs health checks, automates incident response, and cleans up after itself — written with **no `import`, no libraries, and no build step**.
-Built for the **Code Olympics 2026** hackathon.
+A **system health sentinel** written in **TypeScript** that monitors your machine, runs health checks, automates incident response, and manages its own footprint — built with **no `import`, no libraries, and no build step**.
+Created for the **Code Olympics 2026** hackathon.

 <br/>